F0lak/dm_open_ref/ref/proc/if.md

 Statement1, Statement2, and Statement3 may be a single
-statement or a code block with optional braces* {}.
+statement or a code block with optional braces+ {}.
 ### Example:

 ```